The purpose of this article is to provide you with a clear step-by-step process to creating a custom report in the DotActiv software.

 We recommend that it is always saved in the Directory ‘C:\DotActiv Data\Report Templates’.

 Please note that this will be saved as a .drt file.
+This file format stands for a DotActiv Reporting Template.

 Should the above steps not work for you, please create a support ticket and the DotActiv support team will assist you in uncovering the issue.